tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 <ul class="checkLists">

-{{cb}} The sidebar navigationlets users take in a sense of the whole while also allowing users to expand more details as desired.
+{{cb}} The sidebar navigation lets users take in a sense of the whole while also allowing users to expand more details as desired.
 The sidebar isn't a massive list of seemingly endless scrolling and expansion + expansion + expansion but divides up doc sets into logical groups, like books.
 For systems with large numbers of topics, progressive disclose techniques might be implemented across primary, secondary, and tertiary levels of information. {{cb-end}}

 {{cb}} As the user navigates each topic, the sidebar navigation makes it clear where the user is in the navigation (e.g., the topic highlights clearly and the navigation sticks open at that level).
 Breadcrumbs might also help establish site context. {{cb-end}}